-Employment of biomedical engineers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Employment of biomedical engineers is projected to grow 5 percent over the next ten years, faster than the average for all occupations.

 Biomedical engineers likely will see employment growth because of increasing possibilities brought by new technologies and increasing applications to medical equipment and devices.
 Smartphone technology and three-dimensional printing are examples of technology being applied to biomedical advances.